A baseline is defined by 5 parameters as can be seen in this article:

 When running a test for the first time with a given Baseline Name, the Baseline Name "points" to the environment of that test, and any future tests that will run with this Baseline Name will be compared to the corresponding test within the environment to which the Baseline Name is "pointing" to.

-Accepting and saving in cross environment test, changes the environment to which the Baseline Name is pointing to the new environment, and overrides the baseline of that test in the new environment.
+Accepting / rejecting and saving in cross environment test changes the Status (passed / failed) of the current test results but it is NOT changing the baseline of the environment to which the Baseline Name is pointing to or the baseline of the checkpoint (if such exist).